 Since you’ve proved that theory wrong, you don’t need it anymore.
 Take what remains of your Mad Libs like creations and hang them somewhere that you look every day.
 Heck, you can even hang it on the bathroom mirror.
 What better place to remember your good points than where you tend to be most critical.
 Make sure that you put it somewhere you will constantly see it because you want the message to make its way into your psyche.

 Spend a moment and tell yourself that you forgive yourself for being so hard on yourself.
 Then set the list free.
 This might mean sending it into the air in a balloon.
 Perhaps you (safely) burn it and watch the ashes freely fly away.
 Whatever you end up doing, make sure to let it go in a gentle, loving way.

 Self image issues aren’t something that can usually be cured overnight.
 Bad memories can’t be erased with a magic wand.
+And you might want to take the time to speak with a therapist or counselor.
 But being diligent in loving ourselves can breed change over time.
 Whatever we are today is worthy.
 While the drive for perfection often finds the negatives, we can change that pattern by changing our focus.